There are some dedicated language learners on Speaky but not as many as similar apps.

 Between Speaky, HelloTalk, and Tandem, I don’t think there’s a huge difference.
 To me, Speaky feels like the least well-developed out of the three, but your mileage may vary.
 If you’re interested in this kind of app, the right one for you could boil down to aesthetics.
 If you’re interested in other types of language learning apps as well, be sure to check out this page.

 Another resource that allows users to get free language exchange is italki, although it’s quite different.
-It’s primarily a directory of online tutors where learners can go to find one-on-one lessons, and the language exchange is an additional feature.
+It’s primarily a directory of online tutors where learners can go to find one-on-one lessons, but it also has a large community that many use for finding language exchange partners.

-You can practice by finding a language partner to chat with or you can use the notebook feature in which you submit a piece of writing in your target language to be corrected by the italki community.
-This is a great way to get longer-form writing practice.
+You can practice by finding a language partner to chat with or you can use the Exercise feature in which you submit a piece of writing in your target language to be corrected by the italki community.
+This is a great way to get the type of writing practice you might not get by chatting with someone.

 One of the major benefits of having a language exchange partner is that you can ask them all sorts of questions.
 Native speakers are authoritative sources that can give more nuanced and relevant answers than a dictionary or an internet search usually can.
 This is what HiNative is all about.